 - Libraries' staff will not provide stitching or digital enhancement services for oversized materials scanned in-house

 - Digitization of fragile materials may be outsourced, at curator discretion, to an approved vendor.
 In such cases, the fees are set by the vendor and paid by the person requesting the work

 - Fees will be collected before orders are completed.
-The following methods of payment are accepted:
+The following methods of

 - Checks or money orders payable to "University of Maryland"

 - UMD Internal Services Request (ISR) forms from on-campus departments or units

 - Wire transfer (for international requests only, $15.00 surcharge)

 - UMCP Internal Services Request (ISR) forms will be accepted from on-campus departments or units.